 (ii) where there is a Third Party, the person nominated to act on behalf of the Tenant(s) and the Third Party; and

 (iii) where there is only one Tenant, that Tenant.

 Letting Agent This is the letting agent who lets or manages a property on the Landlord’s behalf;

-Notification of Dispute Form means the form sent to a Landlord by The DPS following receipt of an End of Tenancy Notification Form from the Tenant;
+Notification of Dispute Form means the form sent to a Landlord by The DPS following receipt of a Disputed Amount Confirmation Form from the Tenant;

 Organisation this is a company who lets or manages a property on the Landlord’s behalf or on its own account including Housing Associations, the N.H.S. and student property associations;

 Parties means the Landlord and Tenant(s).
 A “Party” means one or the other;